Contour-Document-Imaging/rc-contours-example/Documentation/iOS/installation.md

 <!-- ![Exclude arm64 support](/img/arm64.png "Exclude arm64 support") -->

-:::info
+> [!NOTE]
-If you are facing issue in running the app on simulator then add below code in your pod file.
+> If you are facing issue in running the app on simulator then add below code in your pod file.
 ```
 post_install do |installer|
 installer.pods_project.build_configurations.each do |config|